HansongProgramming/CapstoneAiCoreDesktop/README.md

-# AICore: AI for Bloodstain Pattern Analysis (BPA)
+# AiCore: Artificial Intelligence for Crimescene Observation and Reconstruction Enhancement.

-AICore is a cutting-edge AI-driven tool designed for bloodstain pattern analysis to automate calculations, crime scene recognition, and report generation.
-It leverages advanced 3D plotting, simulation, and AI technologies to assist forensic investigators in reconstructing crime scenes efficiently and accurately.
+AiCore is a cutting-edge AI-driven tool designed for bloodstain pattern analysis to automate calculations, crime scene reconstruction, and report generation.
+It leverages advanced 3D plotting, simulation, and computer vision technologies to assist forensic investigators in reconstructing crime scenes efficiently.

 ---